didix21/Marlin4AZOR/README.md

 ## Release

-The stable release is AZOR 1.0 that you will find in master branch.
+"The stable release is AZOR 1.0 that you will find in Release branch"(Not Yet).

 ## Recent Changes

-No recent changes done.
+No recent changes have been done.

 ## Main Features